Drakansoul/DisPlace/README.md

 ## FAQ
 ### Help!
 I can't get the plugin to work.
 While we could probably help you out.
 Try the original version of the plugin (if it's updated) and see if you still have the issue.
-If the issue still presents itself then create a github issue or post on the [discord channel](https://discord.gg/YuvcPzCuhq) for help with troubleshooting.
+If the issue still presents itself then create a github issue or post in the [discord](https://discord.gg/aMAVmaQAzY) for help with troubleshooting.

 ### Does the plugin work if the game is not in English?
 Yes!
 Saving, loading, and transferring layouts will work in all languages.